tanmay-kapoor/Absolute-Fitness-Backend/README.md

 Create a .env file with following variables

 ```
-DB_HOST         database host name. "localhost" for local db.
+DB_HOST         database host name. "localhost" for local database
 ```

 ```
-DB_USER         user you want to create connection with (ex: root)
+DB_USER         user you want to create connection with (eg: root)
 ```

 ```
-DATABASE        database name you want to use (ex: absolute_fitness)
+DATABASE        name of the databse (absolute_fitness for this project)
 ```

 ```
-PASSWORD        password of the specified user
+PASSWORD        password of the specified MySQL user
 ```

 ```
-PORT            the port you want to server to listen on
+PORT            5001
 ```